 Fine Motor Toothpick Activity

 This toothpick activity requires only one item: a toothpick container found at the local dollar store.
 Typically a toothpick container is filled with toothpicks and has a few holes in the removable lid, making it a great fine motor tool for children.
-This occupational therapy activity is used because you can target many precision skills and dexterity in kids.
+This occupational therapy activity is used because you can target many precision skills and finger dexterity in kids.
 Let’s check it out…

 toothpick activity